Distance education: Australia and South Africa

-In 1892, Harper encouraged correspondence courses to further promote education, an idea that was put into practice by Chicago, Wisconsin, Columbia, and several dozen other universities by the 1920s.
+In 1892, Harper encouraged correspondence courses to further promote education, an idea that was put into practice by the University of Chicago, U. Wisconsin, Columbia U., and several dozen other universities by the 1920s.
 Enrollment in the largest private for-profit school based in Scranton, Pennsylvania, the International Correspondence Schools grew explosively in the 1890s.
 Founded in 1888 to provide training for immigrant coal miners aiming to become state mine inspectors or foremen, it enrolled 2500 new students in 1894 and matriculated 72,000 new students in 1895.
 By 1906 total enrollments reached 900,000.
 The growth was due to sending out complete textbooks instead of single lessons, and the use of 1200 aggressive in-person salesmen.
 There was a stark contrast in pedagogy:

 Education was a high priority in the Progressive Era, as American high schools and colleges expanded greatly.
 For men who were older or were too busy with family responsibilities, night schools were opened, such as the YMCA school in Boston that became Northeastern University.
-Outside the big cities, private correspondence schools offered a flexible, narrowly focused solution.
-Large corporations systematized their training programmes for new employees.
+Private correspondence schools outside of the major cities provided a flexible, focused solution.
+Large corporations systematized their training programs for new employees.
 The National Association of Corporation Schools grew from 37 in 1913 to 146 in 1920.
-Starting in the 1880s, private schools opened across the country which offered specialized technical training to anyone who enrolled, not just the employees of one company.
-Starting in Milwaukee in 1907, public schools began opening free vocational programmes.
+Private schools that provided specialized technical training to everyone who enrolled, not just employees of one company, began to open across the nation in the 1880s.
+Starting in Milwaukee in 1907, public schools began opening free vocational program.

-Only a third of the American population lived in cities of 100,000 or more population in 1920; to reach the rest, correspondence techniques had to be adopted.
-Australia, with its vast distances, was especially active; the University of Queensland established its Department of Correspondence Studies in 1911.
-In South Africa, the University of South Africa, formerly an examining and certification body, started to present distance education tuition in 1946.
+International Conference

 The International Conference for Correspondence Education held its first meeting in 1938.
-The goal was to provide individualised education for students, at low cost, by using a pedagogy of testing, recording, classification, and differentiation.
-The organization has since been renamed as the International Council for Open and Distance Education (ICDE), with headquarters in Oslo, Norway.
+The goal was to provide individualized education for students, at low cost, by using a pedagogy of testing, recording, classification, and differentiation.
+Since then, the group has changed its name to the International Council for Open and Distance Education (ICDE), with its main office in Oslo, Norway.